Prompt Templates

 Login Sequence

-These templates are used when you right-click on scanner issues (Burp Pro):
+These templates are used for scanner issue actions:

 Template